-Everything you need to know about wireless mesh networks
+Wireless mesh networks: Everything you need to know

 Mesh networks solve a particular problem: covering a relatively large area, more than about 1,000 square feet on a single floor, or a multi-floor dwelling or office, especially where there’s no ethernet already present to allow easier wired connections of non-mesh Wi-Fi routers and wireless access points.
 All the current mesh ecosystems also offer simplicity.
 You might pull out great tufts of hair working with the web-based administration control panels on even the most popular conventional Wi-Fi routers.

-What mesh means
+What wireless mesh means

 The concept of mesh networks first appeared in the 1980s in military experiments, and it became commercially available in the 1990s.
 But hardware, radio, and spectrum requirements; cost; and availability made it truly practical for consumer-scale gear only in the last couple of years.
 That’s why we’re seeing so many systems hit the market all at once.